lomnom/Redact/Readme.md

 ## Installation
 ### Standalone executable
 Get it here: https://github.com/lomnom/Redact/releases!!!
 A binary is only available for mac as of now.
+Check `Build.md` for steps I used to build those binaries.

 ### From source
 1. Have python3 installed